Hollow Rock and its sister community of Bruceton used to be pretty important.

 Three other tidbits about Browning: He served in the military in both World Wars.
 He was the first recipient of a driver’s license in Tennessee history.
 And his Republican opponent in the 1948 gubernatorial election was none other than country music star Roy Acuff!

-Click here to go to be taken to the Gordon Browning Museum's web site.
+Click here to go to the Gordon Browning Museum’s web site.

 This unusual arrangement makes social studies teachers in Carroll County among the more difficult in the state to reach.
 So if you know a teacher there, please tell her or him about Tennessee History for Kids.